getodk/javarosa/dag.md

   The specs describe an evaluation sequence that would evaluate constraints on fields changed during the cascade of evaluations and flagging them as invalid as a result, which JavaRosa doesn't do.

-  JavaRosa only evaluates constraints to prevent committing to the instance values that don't match their constraint expressions.
+  JavaRosa evaluates constraints on a particular instance node before committing a new value to that node.
+It does not evaluate constraints on dependant values. `TriggerableDag.validate` must be run to verify all constraints.

 ## DAG lifecycle